Skip to Content

 What is the Heaviest R-Pod Camper?

-The R-Pod model RP-202 is the heaviest and longest R-Pod.
+The R-Pod model RP-207 is the heaviest and longest R-Pod.
 (Photo/Floorplan credit: Forest River RV)

 Do All R-Pods Have Bathrooms?

-Forest River has apparently become wise to the market’s demand for dry baths because all but one of their 2021 R-Pod models offer dry baths, and we expect that their 2022 models will offer them as well.
+Forest River became wise to the market’s demand for dry baths because since 2021, all but one of their R-Pod models offer dry baths, as do later models as well.
 R-Pod dry baths offer a separate shower with a shower curtain, a Thetford toilet, vanity, and storage cabinet.

 Photo of a dry bath in a 2021 model R-Pod

-In 2021, Forest River began to incorporate dry baths into most of their new R-Pods.
+By 2021, Forest River had regularly begun to incorporate dry baths into most of their new R-Pods.
 This is in contrast to models from previous years that have wet baths.
 (Photo credit: Forest River RV)

 For more information on dry baths, visit our post, “What Is a Dry Bath In a Camper?